keketso-prog/AWS-RE-START-JOURNEY/README.md

 ✅ **Read file names carefully** → They describe content

 ✅ **Use anchor links** → Jump to specific sections
-✅ **Star the repository ⭐ → Save for later reference
+✅ **Start the repository ⭐ → Save for later reference
 ---
 ## 🎨 ** Visual Guide to Files**